This is part 2 of WHAT IS ELECTRICITY. Loading...

 is the most controversial aspect of this particular definition.
 The drift

-velocity of electrons in metal wires is slow; not much more than a few
+velocity of electrons in metal wires is slow; it varies in proportion to

 centimeters per minute.
 So scientists must say